Ticehurst House Hospital: Early years

 Samuel Newington opened a small hospital in Ticehurst, Sussex, in 1792.
 At first, it housed around twenty patients and admitted both poor and wealthy patients.

 In 1812, Charles Newington built himself a house in the grounds.
 Two of his sons, Charles and Jesse, were surgeons and worked in and later ran the asylum when their father died.
 They employed demobilised Battle of Waterloo veterans to landscape the area surrounding the buildings.

 A prospectus for the asylum was produced to show off its facilities in 1830.
 From 1838, only private patients were admitted and patients came from increasingly privileged backgrounds over time; by the 1850s they were 'exceptionally wealthy'.

 By the 1870s, Ticehurst was considered one of the most successful and well-regarded private asylums, and by 1900 the site covered over 125 hectares.

 During the 1870s, Herman Charles Merivale was a resident of Ticehurst House Hospital.
 He wrote of his experiences there in a book called My Experiences in a Lunatic Asylum by a Sane Person.

 Priory Hospital Ticehurst

 Today, the hospital offers day care, outpatient, and residential treatment.

+Inspections by the Care Quality Commission in September 2019 and December 2020 rated its child and adolescent wards 'inadequate.'
+In 2021, it began closing them, citing 'challenges in recruiting specialist permanent staff.'